 Mt.
 Lebanon School District does not discriminate on the basis of race, age, color, religion, sex, national origin, ancestry, or handicap or disability in the administration of any of its educational programs, services or activities, or with respect to employment.
 The District adheres to the nondiscrimination provisions of Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972.
 Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Pennsylvania Human Relations Act, and all other applicable federal, state and local laws, regulations and ordinances.
 Inquiries concerning Section 504 of the Rehabilitation Act should be directed to the Director of Human Resources, Mt.
 Lebanon School District, 7 Horsman Drive, Pittsburgh, PA 15228, 412.344.2080.
-Inquiries concerning Title IX and the ADA should be directed to the Director of Human Resources, Mt.
-Lebanon School District, 7 Horsman Drive, Pittsburgh, PA 15228, 412.344.2080.
+Inquiries concerning Pittsburgh, PA 15228, 412.344.2080.